-Chief Information Officer (CIO),
+1) Chief Information Officer (CIO),

 - 2) Chief Information Security Officer (CISO),

 - 3) Chief Technology Officer (CTO) and

-- Chief Digital Officer (CDO).
+- 4) Chief Digital Officer (CDO).

 For different companies, some of these roles may be combined or may be considered with different importance due to the company's focus.
-For example, for a business-oriented company, the most important is the CIO, for a technology-oriented company, the most important is the CTO, for a digitally-oriented company, the most important is the CDO.
+For example, for a business-oriented company, the most important is the CIO, for a technology-oriented company, the most important is the CDO.